Foopyo/BingoSyncCustomBoardGenerator/README.md

 If you are using this tool for another game than Ori and the Will of the Wisps you will have to edit the goals, which are set in the file `goals.json`.
 You need at least 25 different goals in your `goals.json` file in order for this tool to work.
 There is three type of goals you can create:
 ## Fix goal
 This is the simplest goal which the Bingo Generator won't be able to change.
-In order to set it, simply add `{ "name":"What your player have to do" }` in your JSON array.
+In order to set it, simply add `{ "name":"Goal description" }` in your JSON array.
 ## Random number goal
 In this one, the Bingo Generator will randomly chose a number in a predefined interval.
 The caracter $ will be replace by a number in the interval [min;max]
 ```